jarton/ArchConfigs/README.md

 .vimperatorrc and vimperator folder are placed in ~/. stylish.sqlite, use stylish addon in firefox, go to about:config and find extensions.stylish.dbfile and point it to this file to load styles.

+## vim
+vundle used to manage plugins.
+YouCompleteMe and tern needs to have aditional install steps. install.sh and npm install.